 Who is Yacine Adli?

-Born just south of the 13th arrondissement, Adli is a local kid and is part of the club’s exciting Under-19 team playing in the UEFA Youth League.
+Born just south of the 13th arrondissement, Adli is a local kid and was part of the club’s exciting Under-19 team playing in the UEFA Youth League last season.

 “Yes.
 I have trained a bit with them in the past.
 They are the best players in the world,” he admitted.